 At the end of the day, yes, I agree with Choon Yan (@battlechoon) that the role of the insurance agents of all stripes will be dramatically changed by IoT device-fed AI that assesses and accurately prices risk in real-time.
 With transparent pricing like that it will be less valuable to have a human in the middle showing costs to clients.
 Just like in the financial markets technology will take over in price dissemination.
-However, just like the financial markets, consumers will still need expert advice to make sense of the
+However, just like the financial markets, consumers will still need expert advice to make sense of the data.

 Looking through the lens of the health insurance broker, the role of broker as price engine will likely become commoditized.
 However, trends in the individual and group health insurance markets have shown the lasting value of expert brokers as both educators and guides.

-platform that allowed consumers to shop for plans on their own.
+As Steven Brill (@StevenBrill) points out in America’s Bitter Pill, a stated goal of the Affordable Care Act (ACA) was to build a platform that allowed consumers to shop for plans on their own.
 Interestingly, the ACA actually increased the need for insurance agents (called “guides” in ACA parlance).
 New consumers into the insurance markets (some because they could now afford coverage, others because they were forced into the market by threat of fines) who didn’t understand their myriad options and relied on the opinions of experts.